ucsb-ds/pl-dev-team/lab/jpa02.md

 What's this red X, green check stuff?
 * The red X shows that at least one *Github Actions* run failed.
 * The green check shows that all *Github Actions* runs succeeded.
+* A yellow circle means that at least one *Github Action* run is still in progress (e.g. due to a recent push to `main`).

 What are Github Actions runs?
 * They are scripts that are run on Github's servers when certain conditions are met (e.g. pushing a branch to `main`)
 * They typically run things like unit tests, test coverage, mutation coverage, etc.

-* The scripts are in the `.github/workflows` directory; in this repo, they are called
+The scripts are in the `.github/workflows` directory; in this repo, they are called
+* `maven.yml` (runs unit tests and jacoco line/branch coverage report; passes when all tests pass and 100% coverage)
+* `pitest.yml` (runs pitest mutation coverage; passes when all mutants are killed).

+Check that you have a green check.
+If you don't, clicking the red X will take you a page where you can look into what's going wrong.

+Typically, you'll try to fix all of these problems locally (i.e. get your `jacoco` and `pitest` reports green locally) before you try to get the green check; if all goes well, when you get a green check locally and push to github, the green check will automatically appear.

+### Part 4.2: Updating your README.md

+In your README.md,